How is CEE leading the way?

 CEE members enjoy access to all behavior resources, including:

-A report entitled Keep the Change: The Persistence of New Energy Behaviors, which details the results of persistence research in both energy efficiency and other behavior change fields, program characteristics that may enhance or inhibit persistence, and implications for future energy efficiency program planning
+- The complete version of Keep the Change: The Persistence of New Energy Behaviors, which details the results of persistence research in energy efficiency and other behavior change fields, program characteristics that may enhance or inhibit persistence, and implications for future energy efficiency program planning

 Perhaps most valuably, CEE members learn from the expertise of other program administrators who have already explored specific behavioral program approaches as they collaborate on areas of mutual interest and exploration.
 In addition, members have the opportunity to help determine which topics CEE behavior work will focus on next and to help shape future behavioral resources.